Pico Island Azores, Portugal Travel Guide

 Find Tours on GetYourGuidePlenty of natural attractions like hiking routes or lava tubes require physical mobility.
 Some urban areas and institutions are more accessible.

-Hiring local guides for Mount Pico or vineyard tours can enrich your experience with their knowledge and insights.
+Hiring local guides for Mount Pico or tours of vineyards can make your experience with their knowledge and insights.

 The diverse landscapes, from black lava fields to lush vineyards, offer incredible photo opportunities.
 Early morning or late afternoon light is often best.